-Stacey R. Roth, LCSW, Executive Vice President and Chief Operating Officer
+Stacey R. Roth, LCSW, Chief Executive Officer

-In her position as executive vice president and chief operating officer, Stacey Roth, a licensed clinical social worker, oversees our behavioral health division, campus-based services, including Hillsides Education Center, community-based outpatient services, which includes all Family Resource Center programs, foster care and adoptions, new funding and program opportunities, trauma informed care, and transition-aged youth services.
+Stacey R. Roth was appointed Chief Executive Officer in July 2020 to replace former CEO Joe Costa, who will be retiring from Hillsides in 2021.
+Prior to this role, Stacey served as executive vice president and chief operating officer where she oversaw Hillsides' behavioral health division; campus-based services, including Hillsides Education Center; community-based outpatient services, which includes all Family Resource Center programs; foster care and adoptions; new funding and program opportunities; Trauma-Informed Care; and transition-aged youth services.

-Since 1996, Stacey has been a part of Hillsides family.
-Stacey was a social worker in Tradewinds cottage for seven years before moving to the Family Resource Centers.
+Stacey, a licensed clinical social worker, has been a part of Hillsides since 1996.
+Stacey was a therapist in Tradewinds cottage for seven years before moving to the Family Resource Centers.
 As coordinator at of the school-based mental health program at San Rafael Elementary, Stacey oversaw the counseling and support services for students and their families.

 She quickly became the clinical director and in less than a year was asked to be the director of Family Resource Centers.
-Overseeing all aspects of Family Resource Centers programs, Stacey was responsible for managing the school-based mental health programs, numerous Los Angeles County contracts for programs such as Family Support, Family Preservation, and Mental Health Services Act.
+Overseeing all aspects of Family Resource Centers programs, Stacey was responsible for managing the school-based mental health programs and numerous Los Angeles County contracts for programs such as Family Support, Family Preservation, and Mental Health Services Act.
 In addition, Stacey oversaw the three Family Resource Centers located at Pasadena, Baldwin Park, and downtown Los Angeles.
 Stacey oversaw the relocation of the Family Resource Center from the Cathedral Center location in Echo Park to its current site in Los Angeles.
-In addition, she has encouraged the expansion of mental health programs to serve many more families in Greater Los Angeles and San Gabriel Valley, including Baldwin Park and Los Angeles.
-Previous to her most current position, Stacey served as Hillsides chief program officer.
+In addition, she has encouraged the expansion of mental health programs to serve many more families in Greater Los Angeles, East Los Angeles and the San Gabriel Valley.

-One of the priorities dear to Stacey’s heart is Hillsides commitment to Trauma Informed Care (TIC), part of a movement in the mental health field to recognize profound cognitive, social and emotional impacts of trauma, especially among public mental health clients.
+One of the priorities dear to Stacey’s heart is Hillsides commitment to Trauma-Informed Care (TIC), part of a movement in the mental health field to recognize the profound cognitive, social, and emotional impacts of trauma, especially among public mental health clients.
 TIC has been shown to reduce the length of treatment and improve outcomes for clients.
-Stacey has been leading the effort to train all Hillsides employees in trauma-informed practices that are endorsed by the National Council on Behavioral Health.
-She also serves as the vice chair of the steering committee for a Los Angeles Trauma Informed Care Task Force.
+Stacey has been leading the effort to train all Hillsides employees in trauma-informed practices that are endorsed by the National Council on Behavioral Health since 2013 and she has overseen a TIC committee of Hillsides employees.

 Carrie Espinoza, Chief Advancement Officer